tllnll/Immortal_bot/README.md

-# Immortal
+# IMMORTAL

 Immortal is a Discord bot designed to simplify and improve your Discord server.
-With features like message logging, custom commands, and user verification, Immortal is perfect for private use on a single server.
+With features like message logging, custom commands, and user verification and punishment, Immortal is perfect for private use on a single server.

 ## Installation